Papich Handbook of Veterinary Drugs - Elsevier eBook on VitalSource (Retail Access Card), 5th Edition

 Elsevier eBook on VitalSource - Access Card

+Choose the drug handbook recommended by practicing veterinarians!
 Papich Handbook of Veterinary Drugs, 5th Edition includes concise entries for more than 550 drugs, with appendices summarizing clinically relevant information at a glance.
 Nineteen new drug monographs are added to this edition, and over 100 drug monographs have been updated and revised.
-An Expert Consult website contains more than 150 instructional handouts that may be customized and printed out for your clients.
-Written by clinical pharmacology expert Mark Papich, this handy reference makes it easy to find the drug data and dosage recommendations you need to treat small and large animals, right when you need it!
+An Expert Consult website contains more than 150 instructional handouts that may be customized and printed out for client use.
+Ideal for use in the classroom and the clinic, this handy reference makes it easy for students to find the drug data and dosage recommendations needed to treat small and large animals, right when they need it!

 - Over 550 concise drug monographs are organized alphabetically and cross-referenced by classification, trade, and generic name, providing quick and easy access to key information for each drug including: